 Depending on the type of tufting gun you have (or the settings), it will either leave a loop (loop pile) or a strand (cut pile) on the other side.
 More on that in the section below.

 One very important thing to keep in mind is that you can run more than one thread of yarn through the tufting gun at a time.
-Use creative combinations to make interesting patterns, or just save time by pushing through more threads at once!
+Use creative combinations to make interesting patterns and colors, or just save time by pushing through more threads at once!

 Loop pile vs cut pile tufting guns